RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-5.6.md

 ## Control Statement

+The organization protects authenticators commensurate with the security category of the information to which use of the authenticator permits access.

+## Control Objective

-Protect authenticators commensurate with the security category of the information to which use of the authenticator permits access.
+Determine if the organization protects authenticators commensurate with the security category of the information to which use of the authenticator permits access.

 ## Control guidance

-For systems that contain multiple security categories of information without reliable physical or logical separation between categories, authenticators used to grant access to the systems are protected commensurate with the highest security category of information on the systems.
-Security categories of information are determined as part of the security categorization process.
+For information systems containing multiple security categories of information without reliable physical or logical separation between categories, authenticators used to grant access to the systems are protected commensurate with the highest security category of information on the systems.

-## Control assessment-objective

-authenticators are protected commensurate with the security category of the information to which use of the authenticator permits access.